-Feminist technoscience is a transdisciplinary field that explores the social, cultural and material entanglements of knowledge-producing activities and formulate alternatives to dominant epistemologies within science and technology.
-(Trojer, 2017; Åsberg & Lykke, 2010) The term technoscience challenges the separation between the 'basic' and 'applied' science and emphasizes the obvious link between the two in that untouched 'basic' science is just as entangled with society and politics as 'applied' science is.
-Donna Haraway (1988), a prominent scholar in feminist technoscience, challenged positivist objectivity in natural sciences by introducing situated knowledges to express how any (knowledge-producing) action is situated within a context.
+Feminist technoscience is a transdisciplinary field that explores the social, cultural and material entanglements of knowledge-producing activities and formulate alternatives

+In feminist technoscience a positivist research framework is challenged through situated knowledges that expresses how any (knowledge-producing) action is situated within a context.
 Situated knowledges is a response and an alternative to the disembodied objectivity incorporated by positivist knowledge production.
-A disembodied objectivity creates a god-trick perspective where the researcher is held ontologically separate from the study object.
-(Haraway, 1988) One point of view within a context may at first glance appear more limited than the disembodied objectivity but it becomes richer in content because of how it considers and encourages knowledge-sharing within the context.
-Situated knowledges urge for a relational objectivity where we share and create knowledge collectively and become accountable for our actions.
-(Haraway, 1988; Weber, 2006) Feminist technoscience acknowledges the researcher as a regenerative force whose actions defines and implicates the knowledge producing practices of who I am and what I become a part of.
+A disembodied objectivity creates a god-trick perspective where the researcher is held ontologically separate from the study object (Haraway, 1988).
+One point of view within a context may at first glance appear more limited than the disembodied objectivity but it becomes richer in content because of how it considers and encourages knowledge-sharing within the context.
+Situated knowledges urge for a relational objectivity where we share and create knowledge collectively and become accountable for our actions (Haraway, 1988; Weber, 2006).
+Feminist technoscience acknowledges the researcher as a regenerative force whose actions defines and implicates the knowledge producing practices of who I am and what I become a part of.
 In other words, I'm not trying to position myself and have some sort of out-of-body experience where I travel to what's out there and study an object of interest; I am my research and what I do and produce have implications.
 The insider perspective of me as a technoscientific practitioner is characterized by my role as a PhD student at the Research division of Technoscience Studies at Blekinge Institute of Technology, my background as an interdisciplinary undergraduate student focusing on cultural studies and globalization in low-income countries and as a Manager of Web & New Media at an international medical company.
 I work with theories, methods, knowledge processes and practices within technoscience turning the issues of gender and sex in science and technology to the science question in feminism (Harding, 1986).

-I, as a feminist technoscientific scholar, want to challenge the boundaries of development by, as Jutta Weber (2006: 407) suggests, "inventing powerful stories and different socio-material practices".
+I, as a feminist technoscientific scholar, want to challenge the boundaries of development by, as Jutta Weber (2006, p.
+407) suggests, "inventing powerful stories and different socio-material practices".
 I am walking between different academic disciplines and crossing the borders of academic contexts and society.
 Knowledge cannot be contained in compartmentalized disciplines shutting out each other.
 Knowledge needs to talk to each other (Giger, 2010).
-As part of my PhD research I travelled to Uganda and met with people from the mobile industry, ICT representatives from various NGOs, students, mobile developers, officials from the Uganda Communications Commission and co-founders of women's tech initiatives and tech hubs.
+As part of my PhD research I traveled to Uganda and met with people from the mobile industry, ICT representatives from various NGOs, students, mobile developers, officials from the Uganda Communications Commission and co-founders of women's tech initiatives and tech hubs.
 The research provides technocultural explorations of mobile stories in a development context, knowledges of power discourses within mobile technology development and critical design processes.
-My explorations are performed as a conversation between different actors in society

-(academics, industry, government, NGOs etc.) and theoretical perspectives encouraging openness and transparency in scientific knowledge (Novotny, 2006).
-Kim Fortun (2006:310) explains how "[t]echnoscience can be said to be at issue in any system if recognized as infrastructure that shapes what gets said and not said, done and left undone, produced and circulated".
-I am holding myself accountable for being an interfering, ever-changing, context-based practitioner pushing through space and time and encouraging multiple views and knowledges.
+My explorations are performed as a conversation between different actors in society (academics, industry, government, NGOs etc.) and theoretical perspectives encouraging openness and transparency in scientific knowledge (Novotny, 2006).
+Fortun (2006, p.
+310) explains how "[t]echnoscience can be said to be at issue in any system if recognized as infrastructure that shapes what gets said and not said, done and left undone, produced and circulated".
+I am holding myself accountable for being an interfering, everchanging, context-based practitioner pushing through space and time and encouraging multiple views and knowledges.